 Thus in 1637, when Freeborn John Lilburne, a Puritan, was examined by the Star Chamber on unspecified charges, his response was twofold:

 I am not willing to answer you to any more of these questions, because I see you go about by this examination to ensnare me; for, seeing the things for which I am imprisoned cannot be proved against me, you will get other matter out of my examination; and therefore, if you will not ask me about the thing laid to my charge, I shall answer no more.

-It is unsurprising, then, that the American legal tradition, born of the English common law and informed by the history of religious persecution that motivated many Englishmen to emigrate, reflects an early and consistent adoption of the common-law accusatorial requirement for specificity.
+It is unsurprising, then, that the American legal tradition, born of the English common law and informed by the history of persecution that motivated many religious dissenters to emigrate, reflects an early and consistent adoption of the common law accusatorial requirement for specificity.
 Requirements that an accused be informed of the nature of the charges against him can be found, for example, in the Virginia Declaration of Rights and in the constitutions of many (though not all) of the original states.

 When the Bill of Rights was drafted in 1789, the right to be informed of the nature and cause of the accusation was included in James Madison’s draft and, without recorded comment, became a part of the Sixth Amendment.